bherbst/bryanherbst.com/_posts/2020-11-03-compose-semantics-talkback.md

 ### Modifier.clickable()
 [`Modifier.clickable()`](https://developer.android.com/reference/kotlin/androidx/compose/foundation/package-summary.html#(androidx.compose.ui.Modifier).clickable(kotlin.Boolean,%20kotlin.String,%20androidx.compose.foundation.InteractionState,%20androidx.compose.foundation.Indication,%20kotlin.String,%20kotlin.Function0,%20kotlin.Function0,%20kotlin.Function0)) makes a Composable clickable.
 It does more than just set up semantics- it also supports features such as ripple indications!

-One property that `Modifier.clickable()` sets is `mergeAllDescendants`.
+One property that `Modifier.clickable()` sets is `mergeDescendants`.
 This is why all the children of a `Button` are grouped as a single element in TalkBack!
+Note if a clickable element has a clickable child (e.g. a `Checkbox()`), you may want to disable clicking on that child.
+By default the clickable child will still be clickable independently of the parent.

 `clickable()` also sets up appropriate click actions on the accessibility node.
 You can provide an `onClickLabel` to specify what action clicking this item will trigger.
 By default, TalkBack will read "double tap to activate", but if you specify an `onClickLabel` it will read that instead.
 For example, this would read "double tap to open message":